 Deleted: 3

 9."Personalized Learning Plan" means a plan developed on behalf of a student by the student, a representative of the school, and, if the student is a minor, the student's parents, or legal guardian(s), and updated at least annually.
 The plan shall be developmentally appropriate and consistent with a school’s universally designed instruction.
-It shall also reflect the student's emerging abilities, aspirations, interests and dispositions, linguistic resources, and, to the extent desired and expressly requested by the student and the student’s parents or legal guardian(s), the student’s ethnic, cultural or racial heritage and social group identity, and any experiences of discrimination or unfair treatment for the reasons set forth in Section 2113 and the Statement of Purpose of this Manual.
+It shall also reflect the student's emerging abilities, aspirations, interests and dispositions; linguistic resources and, to the extent desired and expressly requested by the student and the student’s parents or legal guardian(s), the student’s ethnic, cultural, or racial heritage and social group identity, and any experiences of discrimination or unfair treatment for the reasons set forth in Section 2113 and the Statement of Purpose of this Manual.
 Beginning no later than in the seventh grade, the plan shall define the scope and rigor of academic and experiential opportunities necessary for the student to successfully complete secondary school and attain college and career readiness.

-10. "Proficiency-based learning" and "proficiency-based graduation" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expected to learn before they progress to the next lesson, get promoted to the next grade level, or receive a diploma. clear, shared learning objectives and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate their new learning.
-In this system, “proficiencies” are district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.
-"Proficiency-based graduation" refers to a system that requires all students to demonstrate significant evidence of learning as measured by the district’s proficiencies to graduate.
+10. "Proficiency-based learning" and "proficiency-based graduation requirements " refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expected to learn before they progress to the next lesson, get promoted to the next grade level, or receive a diploma. clear, shared learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
+In this system, “proficiencies” are SU/SD-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.
+"Proficiency-based graduation requirements "refer to the locally determined requirements all students must demonstrate significant evidence of learning to graduate.

 Deleted: 4